Chron's Disease, Ulcerative Colitis, IBS, IBD, Food Sensitivities, Acne, Allergies,

 Proreasis, Eczema, Brain Fog, Depression, Chrinic Fatigue,

 1.)
-The tube can clog up with deposits of toxins that cause inflammation and damage to the gut lining.
+This tube can clog up with deposits of toxins that cause inflammation and damage to the gut lining.
 Especially heavy metals, pesticides, fungicides and herbicides cause a serious risk to your gut wall and the protective membrane that keep bacteria out of your blood stream.

 2.)
 The tube can break.
 The deposits in the tube becomes the breeding ground of all sorts of wurmin, parasites and bacteria.
 Think of a dirty sure-line where the walls are covered with fungi, mold and bacteria.
 This slimy cover prevents the supply of Oxygen to your healthy cells which leads to anaerobic conditions and cell mutations.
 (Cancer) The waste these pathogens produce is just as toxic and causes inflammation and damage to the cell wall.